djodjo89/cacompilepas/README.md

 git push origin [your_branch_name]
 ```
 12 Then on GitHub

-13 Go on the project's repository
-   If everything went good, you should will see a yellow section appeared
+13 Go on the project's repository if everything went good, you should will see a yellow section appeared

 14 Click on "Compare and pull request"

 15 Read carefully your entire commit code and compare it to the pre-commit one

-16 If you see errors or strange behaviors, make necessary modifications and
-   Repeat steps 8 to 15
+16 If you see errors or strange behaviors, make necessary modifications and repeat steps 8 to 15

 17 If necessary, leave a comment with supplementary information

 18 In the top-right corner, add some reviewers

 19 Assign yourself

 20 Choose a representative label

 21 Click on "Create pull request"

 22 Check regularly reviewers' comments to see what you should or must correct or improve